-As per requirement of Section 124 of the Companies Act, 2013 read with Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016 ("IEPF Rules") amended from time to time, your Company has transferred unclaimed dividends amount of ₹ 13,577/- (Rupees Thirteen Thousand Five Hundred Seventy Seven only) remaining unclaimed / unpaid for a continuous period of seven years from the due date and Interim Dividend amount on equity shares lying with IEPF for financial year 2019-20 of ₹ 183/- (Rupees One Hundred Eighty Three only), both to the Investor Education and Protection Fund (IEPF) set up by the Central Government during the current financial year 2019-20.
-In addition to that, there is no matured deposits and interest accrued thereon remaining unclaimed and unpaid for a period of seven years from the due date to be transferred to the Investor Education and Protection Fund (IEPF) set up by the Central Government.
+Seven Thousand Four Hundred Twenty Five only) remaining unclaimed / unpaid for a continuous period of seven years from the due date to the Investor Education and Protection Fund (IEPF) set up by the Central Government during the current financial year 2020-21.
+In addition to that, there are no matured deposits and interest accrued thereon remaining unclaimed and unpaid for a period of seven years from the due date to be transferred to the Investor Education and Protection Fund (IEPF) set up by the Central Government.